 Aside from the nourishing plant extracts, the formula comprises energising minerals, including Magnesium Chloride, Potassium Chloride and Calcium Chloride.
 These potent electrolytes attract water into the outermost layer of skin and improve transepidermal water loss as well as expedite skin cell growth and self-restorability.
 Hence, that helps fortify skin protective barrier, while mitigating the appearance of fatigue and premature aging signs.

-Agar, Cellulose Gum, Isostearic Acid and Magnesium Stearate bring about thickening, binding, emulsifying, film forming, texture enhancing activities.
+Agar, Cellulose Gum, Isostearic Acid and Magnesium Stearate bring about thickening, binding, emulsifying, film-forming, and texture-enhancing activities.
 Silica acts as an absorbent to absorb oil and sweat for long-wearing, amplifies the product’s spreadability and prevents pigments from settling in makeup.
-Another absorbent is Magnesium Hydroxide, which also functions as pH adjuster.
+Another absorbent is Magnesium Hydroxide, which also functions as a pH adjuster.

 Lauroyl Lysine, Butylene glycol and Succinoglycan do their jobs as conditioning agents.
-Though Butylene glycol can be a thickener, solvent and viscosity decreasing agent for a smooth, feather-like texture on skin.
+Though Butylene glycol can be a thickener, solvent and viscosity-decreasing agent for a smooth, feather-like texture on the skin.
 Likewise, Lauroyl lysine can be a surfactant as well.
 Some other versatile surfactants and emulsifiers include Sorbitan Sesquiisostearate, Polyglyceryl-4 laurate/Succinate and Polysorbate 60.

 There are some preservatives, like Potassium Sorbate and Phenoxyethanol.
-Potassium Sorbate is an antimicrobial and antifungal as an alternative of Paraben.
-The formula contains mineral pigments (Titanium Dioxide, Iron Oxides).
-Last but not least, its active ingredient is Titanium Dioxide (6.2%), a mineral UV filter for the broad spectrum sun protection.
+Potassium Sorbate is an antimicrobial and antifungal alternative to Paraben.
+The formula contains mineral pigments (Titanium Dioxide, Iron Oxide).
+Last but not least, its active ingredient is Titanium Dioxide (6.2%), a mineral UV filter for broad-spectrum sun protection.

 2. Very Lightweight and Smooth with Hydrating and Cooling Sensations

-Before swiping on the entire face, I usually get a habit of doing swatch on the back of my hand or my jawline to compare the color and my skin tone.
-I got Opal 1, which is supposedly a fairest shade with cool undertones.
-My skin is quite pale so I chose it and hoped that it would be fitting for my skin color.
+Before swiping on the entire face, I usually get a habit of doing swatches on the back of my hand or my jawline to compare the colour and my skin tone.
+I got Opal 1, which is supposedly the fairest shade with cool undertones.
+My skin is quite pale so I chose it and hoped that it would be fitting for my skin colour.
 Turns out that it’s not a match.
 The shade seems deeper than mine.
 To be exact, it’s quite tan and orangey on my skin.
-I really want this to match the color of my neck and body, so that I can make it my natural glam on a daily basis.
+I really want this to match the colour of my neck and body, so that I can make it my natural glam on a daily basis.

 Well, to fix the problem, mix two or three drops of the product with a drop of NYX Pro Foundation Mixer in White to lighten the shade up a little bit.
 This is my handyman, it will not distort the formula of the tinted moisturizer.
 Just try not to squeeze out the Foundation Mixer too much, the coatings may end up getting chunky.

 It does not matter, whether you like applying with fingertips or a makeup brush.
 Easy to diffuse smoothly on bare skin.
-To me, I can make it snappy with my fingertips like applying a sunscreen.
-The product is allegedly broad spectrum SPF 30-infused, Titanium dioxide (6.2%). wearing sun protection every morning is sure important, especially when outdoors.
+To me, I can make it snappy with my fingertips like applying sunscreen.
+The product is an allegedly broad-spectrum SPF 30-infused, Titanium dioxide (6.2%). wearing sun protection every morning is sure important, especially when outdoors.
 That may not be the case, Titanium dioxide is not completely broad-spectrum though.
 It can not block the longer range of UVA.
-I still wish that the formula would have one more sunblock active, Zinc Oxide, which definitely shields the whole ranges of UV rays.
+I still wish that the formula would have one more sunblock active, Zinc Oxide, which definitely shields the whole range of UV rays.